rddaz2013/pantera/pantera/README.md

 ## Engineering submodule

-Cantera is very handy for everyday engineering calculations.
+Cantera is very handy for everyday engineering calculations, with an emphasis on reaction engineering and reactor design.
 This submodule creates some objects and methods that assist in these kinds of calculations.

 ```python
 from pantera import *